ranjandey756/ranjan-devloper/README.md

 # ranjan-developer
-This is nmy first repository
+This is my first repository
 developer ranjan